Reco1I/Reco1I/README.md

 #### Frameworks, Development enviroments & tools

 Windows is my preferred enviroment for development but I don't bother using Linux.
 For code versioning of course Git.
-Furthermore I have experience with Android Framework, Kotlin Compose and Multiplatform, CodeIgniter, Node.js (with express.js), React, Ktor, SpringBoot, OpenGL, jQuery, Bootstrap, SQLite, SQLServer and MySQL.
+I have experience with Android Framework, Kotlin Compose and Multiplatform, CodeIgniter, Node.js (with express.js), React, Ktor, SpringBoot, OpenGL, jQuery, Bootstrap, SQLite, SQLServer and MySQL.

 ## Contact